klickraai-ship-it/del-ai/MULTI_TENANT_ARCHITECTURE.md

 - Slack (workspace isolation)
 - Most B2B SaaS platforms

-The key is **developer discipline** - every query MUST include userId filtering.
+The key is **defense in depth** with multiple security layers working together to prevent tenant breakout attacks.